Emo: 1994–1997: Underground popularity

 Although mid-1990s emo had thousands of young fans, it did not enter the national consciousness.
 A few bands were offered contracts with major record labels, but most broke up before they could capitalize on the opportunity.
 Jimmy Eat World signed to Capitol Records in 1995 and developed a following with their album, Static Prevails, but did not break into the mainstream yet.
 The Promise Ring were the most commercially successful emo band of the time, with sales of their 1997 album Nothing Feels Good reaching the mid-five figures.
-Greenwald calls the album "the pinnacle of its generation of emo: a convergence of pop and punk, of resignation and celebration, of the lure of girlfriends and the pull of friends, bandmates, and the road"; mid-1990s emo was "the last subculture made of vinyl and paper instead of plastic and megabytes."
+Greenwald calls the album "the pinnacle of its generation of emo: a convergence of pop and punk, of resignation and celebration, of the lure of girlfriends and the pull of friends, bandmates, and the road"; mid-1990s emo was "the last subculture made of vinyl and paper instead of plastic and megabytes".

-1997–2002: Increased popularity
+1997–2002: Independent success

 Emo's popularity grew during the late 1990s, laying the foundation for mainstream success.
 Deep Elm Records released a series of eleven compilation albums, The Emo Diaries, from 1997 to 2007.
 Emphasizing unreleased music from many bands, the series included Jimmy Eat World, Further Seems Forever, Samiam and the Movielife.
 Jimmy Eat World's 1999 album, Clarity, was a touchstone for later emo bands.
-In 2003, Andy Greenwald called Clarity "one of the most fiercely beloved rock 'n' roll records of the last decade."
+In 2003, Andy Greenwald called Clarity "one of the most fiercely beloved rock 'n' roll records of the last decade".
 Despite a warm critical reception and the promotion of "Lucky Denver Mint" in the Drew Barrymore comedy Never Been Kissed, Clarity was commercially unsuccessful.
 Nevertheless, the album had steady word-of-mouth popularity and eventually sold over 70,000 copies.
 Jimmy Eat World self-financed their next album, Bleed American (2001), before signing with DreamWorks Records.
 The album sold 30,000 copies in its first week, went gold shortly afterwards and went platinum in 2002, making emo become mainstream.
 Drive-Thru Records developed a roster of primarily pop punk bands with emo characteristics, including Midtown, the Starting Line, the Movielife and Something Corporate.
 Drive-Thru's partnership with MCA Records enabled its brand of emo-inflected pop to reach a wider audience.
 Drive-Thru's unabashedly populist, capitalist approach to music allowed its bands' albums and merchandise to sell in stores such as Hot Topic.